Buffalo Alcohol and Drug Use Statistics

 Private insurance groups such as Cigna, Blue Cross Blue Shield, and United Health Group cover addiction recovery services such as therapy and medication-assisted treatment (MAT).
 Reach out to your provider by calling the number on the back of your card to see what services are covered under your specific plan.

-There is a wide range of rehab options for those in need, with varying levels of intensity and time requirements.
+There is a wide range of options for those in need, with varying levels of intensity and time requirements:

-Inpatient rehabs can last a month to a year, depending on the program.
-Typically, inpatient rehab starts with an assessment, and you arrive at the center with only the clothing and valuables approved by the center (generally, cellphones are not allowed).
+Inpatient can last a month to a year, depending on the program.
+Typically, inpatient care starts with an assessment, and you arrive at the center with only the clothing and valuables approved by the center (generally, cell phones are not allowed).

 Partial hospitalization programs (PHPs) are the most rigorous, often asking clients to visit the clinic for treatment five days a week, if not every day.
 These programs are best suited for someone in need of medical supervision and MAT who aren’t able to commit to inpatient rehab.